kavipriyap2024cse/Music-Playlist-Manager/README.md

 **FEATURES**

-1.Add, remove, and update songs in a playlist
+1Add, remove, and update songs in a playlist

-2.Create and manage multiple playlists
+Create and manage multiple playlists

-3.Search songs by title, artist, or genre
+Search songs by title, artist, or genre

-4.Play songs sequentially or in shuffle mode
+Play songs sequentially (next/previous/all) or in shuffle mode

+Sort songs by title, artist, or duration

-5.Save and load playlists using file handling
+Save and load playlists using file handling

 **Tech Stack**